Born to Run (song): Music videos

 No music video was made for the original release of "Born to Run".

 In 1987, a video was released to MTV and other channels, featuring a live performance of "Born to Run" from Springsteen and the E Street Band's 1984–1985 Born in the U.S.A.
 Tour, interspersed with clips of other songs' performances from the same tour.
 It closed with a "Thank you" message to Springsteen's fans.

 In 1988, director Meiert Avis shot a video of an acoustic version of the song during the Tunnel of Love Express tour.

 Both videos are included in the compilations Video Anthology / 1978-88 and The Complete Video Anthology / 1978-2000.

 Reception

 At the time of the single release, Billboard described "Born to Run" as "one of the best rock anthems to individual freedom ever created," describing it as "a monster song with a piledriver arrangement" that could become Springsteen's biggest hit yet.
 Cash Box said that "Springsteen sounds like a cross between Roger McGuinn (from his Byrds days) and nobody else we've ever heard."

 In 1980 the New Jersey State Assembly passed a resolution naming "Born to Run" the "unofficial rock theme of our State's youth."
+The bill failed to pass the state Senate, owing to some of the song's lyrics being about a desire to leave New Jersey.